Landmarks and Wineculture Details

 The Ruins of the Monastery of Disibodenberg: Where the oldest grapevines grow

-This hill has become famous for the prophetress Hildegard von Bingen, but the Disibodenberg in Odernheim on the Nahe river also has an ages old history of viticulture.
-Traces on the southern slope indicate that the cloister vineyards have been continuously cultivated since at least the 11th century.
+This hill has become famous for the mystic Hildegard von Bingen, but Disibodenberg in Odernheim on the Nahe river also has a long history of viticulture.
+Traces of Roman vines on the southern slope indicate that the cloister vineyards have been continuously cultivated since at least the 11th century.

 Up to the 19th century, the Orleans variety was well spread throughout Germany.
 It was often grown on the slopes of Rüdesheim in the Rheingau region where the late ripening grapes with their high acidity were highly regarded.
-The five grapevines of White Orleans, grown feral over the centuries, survived on the Disibodenberg on the very edge of a wall, later thought to be the remnants of a Medieval vineyard.
-According to sources from the Wine Estate von Racknitz, the grapevines must have originated from between 1108 and the time when the monastery was abandoned which was in 1559.
+The five grapevines of White Orleans, which had grown feral over the centuries, had survived on the very edge of a wall, later thought to be the remnants of a Medieval vineyard.
+According to sources from the Wine Estate von Racknitz, the vines must have originated from the time between 1108 and 1559, when the Cloister was inhabited.

-The monastery was closed after Reformation and declined into the romantic ruined spot which it is today.
-Since 1998, the monastery's compound is owned by a foundation.
-The special atmosphere of Disibodenberg with its old monastery walls and its ages old vineyards still draws fascinated visitors to the hill.
-You can also enjoy the scenery having a picknick organized by the Wine Estate von Racknitz – including, of course, a Riesling from the site of Disibodenberg.
+The Cloister was closed after the Reformation and since has lapsed into a romantic ruin.
+The special atmosphere of Disibodenberg with its old monastery walls and its age-old vineyards still draws fascinated visitors to the hill.
+You can also enjoy the ambience having a picnic organized by the Wine Estate von Racknitz – including, of course, a Riesling from Disibodenberg.
 A small museum at the bottom of the hill, right next to the entrance to the park, offers information on the monastery.
-Hildegard of Bingen, however, was one of the first to mention "the Hun's wine" – referring to the variety of Heunisch which is also called Yellow Orleans.
+Hildegard of Bingen, however, was one of the first to mention "the Hun's wine" – referring to the grape variety also known as Orleans.